Kenner Collegiate Vocational Institute

 Kenner Collegiate Vocational Institute (Kenner CVI) is the oldest operating public high school in Peterborough, Ontario, Canada.
-It opened in 1952 and is now an accredited International Baccalaureate School.
+It opened in 1952 and was an accredited International Baccalaureate School until 2026.
 It is named after Peterborough Collegiate Institute's quinquagenary teacher and principal Dr. H.R.H.
 Kenner, father of literary scholar Hugh Kenner.

 Courses

 It offers a wide range of programs including the International Baccalaureate Program and Learning, Life Skills Program, Peer Reading Tutor program, Cooperative Education, Technological Education, and Arts Education.
 In addition, Kenner CVI offers Specialist High Skills Majors in Construction, Hospitality, Horticulture, and Transportation under the supervision of the Ministry of Education for the Province of Ontario.

 Campus

 The front of Kenner Collegiate's main gym exterior.

 The Kenner CVI campus facility consists of 200000 sqft covering 7.13 hectares.
 The school is wheelchair accessible with one elevator and ramps.
 One section of the school is designated for the Intermediate Division.

 The indoor facility contains a hairstyling studio, greenhouse, industrial kitchen, weight and fitness rooms, and technical (computer, welding, automotive, and carpentry) shops.